networkoptix/nx_open/libs/nx_utils/src/nx/utils/log/readme.md

 - log/maxLogVolumeSizeB={Maximum total size of log files to keep, in bytes}

 When using as command-line argument each parameter is prefixed with --.
 E.g., --log/logger=...
-When using a configuration file (`nx::utils::log::Settings::load(...) `) , then log/logger value should be specified as:
+When using a configuration file (`nx::log::Settings::load(...) `) , then log/logger value should be specified as:
 ```
 [log]
 logger=...